 A History of Shelties

 We all know that Shetland Sheepdogs come from the Shetland Islands of Scotland.
-But the complete Sheltie history is lesser known and makes for an intriguing story.
+But the theorised Sheltie ancestry, drawn from historical records and a certain amount of educated guesswork, provides us with an intriguing story.

 The most likely explanation of the Sheltie's origins is a Scandinavian herding dog, perhaps a Spitz breed similar to the modern Icelandic Sheepdog.
 Their thick double coats made them well equipped to deal with harsh winters and they were excellent working dog candidates for the islands of Scotland.

-Once imported into the Shetland Islands in the 1700s, the Scandinavian Spitz breed was extensively crossed with mainland working collies.
-These included the Border Collie and Rough Collie, along with other breeds like the now extinct Greenland Yakki, the King Charles Spaniel and the Pomeranian.
+After being imported into the Shetland Islands in the 1700s, the original Spitz breed was extensively crossed with mainland working collies.
+These included the Border Collie and Rough Collie, along with other breeds like the now extinct Greenland Yakki, the King Charles Spaniel, and the Pomeranian.

 The Miniature Collie

 Has your Sheltie ever been called a "mini Lassie"?
-Why do Shetland Sheepdogs look so much like miniature Rough Collies?
+Why do Shetland Sheepdogs look so much like miniature Rough Collies and not their other ancestral breeds?
 As you'll see in a moment, this evolving breed of sheepdog was heavily crossed with Rough Collies.
-But first, there was significant miniaturization - for two reasons:
+But first, there was significant miniaturization, thought to be for two reasons...

-By the 1800s, the people of the Shetland Islands found that they could make money by selling the cute, fluffy Toonie breed to rich tourists.
-To increase the appeal, they crossed their working Toonies with Pomeranians and possibly even Papillons and Corgis to achieve even smaller dogs that would make even cuter pets.
+In the 1800s, Shetland Island farmers found they could make money selling their cute little Toonie breed to tourists.
+To increase the appeal, they crossed their working Toonies with Pomeranians again, and possibly even Papillons and Corgis to achieve smaller, fluffier dogs that would make more attractive pets.